-The Bonds are being issued for the purposes of providing funds to pay (1) a portion of the costs of acquiring, constructing, renovating, expanding, improving, furnishing and equipping school sites, buildings and related facilities for school purposes (as further defined herein, the "Project") and (2) the costs of issuing the Bonds.
+The Bonds are being issued for the purposes of providing funds to (1) refund certain outstanding general obligation bonds of the District and (2) pay the costs of issuing the Bonds.
 See the section herein captioned "PLAN OF FINANCING."

 Security for the Bonds